isohedral/heesch-sat/README.md

 # heesch-sat

-A C++ program to compute Heesch numbers of unmarked polyforms, using a SAT Solver.
-The software is built around a templated system that can enumerate and analyze polyforms in a number of common and unusual grids.
+This project aims to compute Heesch numbers of unmarked polyforms using a SAT solver.
+It consists of several different tools for generating polyforms, computing their Heesch numbers if applicable, and repoting/visualizing the results.
+The software is written in C++ and is built around a templated system that can enumerate and analyze polyforms in a number of common and unusual grids.
 It can also check if a polyform tiles the plane isohedrally (but it will produce inconclusive results for anisohedral or aperiodic polyforms).

 **The code is experimental: use or study at your own risk.
 I continue to debug, improve, and optimize the code from time to time.
 In the meantime I'm making it publicly available if others want to play with it.**